top of page

 WELCOME

-Lovers of exceptional residences, combining character and modern comfort, let yourself be seduced by the Manoir de la Cour on the road to the Vallée de l'Automne, about an hour from Paris.
+Lovers of exceptional residences combining character and modern comfort, let yourself be charmed by the Manoir de la Cour, located on the road to the Vallée de l’Automne, just about an hour from Paris.

-On the edge of the 13,300 hectares of the forest of Retz and in the middle of the horses, this authentic place offers a warm atmosphere and a careful decoration for relaxing stays.
+Bordering the 13,300 hectares of the Retz Forest and surrounded by horses, this authentic estate offers a warm atmosphere and refined decor — perfect for a relaxing getaway.

-The Manor, built in the 16th century, has five elegant and comfortable bedrooms, each equipped with a private bathroom.
-You can enjoy the conviviality of the living room with its insert, its large sofas and its library and have your meals in the dining room facing the monumental fireplace.
+Built in the 16th century, the Manor features five elegant and comfortable bedrooms, each with its own private bathroom.
+You can enjoy the conviviality of the living room, with its wood-burning insert, large sofas, and library, and share your meals in the dining room facing the monumental fireplace.

-Facing the Manor and separated by wide lawns and barriers, two charming lodgings with a capacity of 2 and 6 people, can also accommodate you.
+Facing the Manor, and separated by wide lawns and fences, two charming cottages — accommodating 2 and 6 guests — are also available.

-There are many activities and places to visit in the village and beyond, accessible on foot or by bike from the Manor.
+There are plenty of activities and places to discover, both in the village and beyond, all easily accessible on foot or by bike from the Manor.

 We look forward to welcoming you soon!